Navigate to

 Post-quantum cryptography

 Mathematical techniques for ensuring that information stays private, or is authentic, that resist attacks by both quantum and non-quantum (i.e. classical) computers.
 The leading application for post-quantum cryptography is securing online communications against attacks using quantum computers.
-Because quantum computers can efficiently solve the ‘hard’ mathematical problems we currently rely on to protect online communications, Australia needs post-quantum cryptography to ensure communications stay secure once quantum computers are available.

-Quantum communications (including quantum key distribution)
+Quantum communication (including quantum key distribution)

 Devices and systems that communicate quantum information at a distance, including cryptographic keys.
 Applications for quantum communications include transferring information between quantum computers and sharing cryptographic keys (which are like secret passwords) between distant people in a way that means it is impossible for anyone else to copy.